 Question: Is there a money-back guarantee on the Liberty system?

 Answer: We will certainly refund your money if the documents don’t get delivered to you for some reason.
 This has never happened.
-But once they are delivered to you, either by download or email, whatever the method, you cannot return them.
+But once they are delivered to you, either by download or e-mail, whatever the method, you cannot return them.
 Now the information is yours.
 We cannot control what you do with the information.
 Nor can we control how the pretender lender institutions will respond to your filing of the documents with them.
 Thus once you have received the Liberty documents, there cannot be any refund thereafter.
-The good news is, not a single customer since 2002 has ever asked for a refund.
-That is testimony to the 100% success rate of the Liberty program.
-It is extremely unlikely that the Liberty system will fail.
+The good news is, since 2002, only about 0.1% (one tenth of one percent) of the Liberty customers have asked for a refund.
+And their reasons were invariably because they lost courage and didn’t have the mettle to confront the bankers.
+That is testimony to the success of the Liberty program.

 Question: I do not have any credit cards.
 My purpose for using the Liberty system is to cancel my student loan debt.
 In the affidavit, do I switch the “name of bank” with Sallie Mae or Nelnet, the loan servicer?

 Answer: Yes, thank you for asking . . . we haven’t had many people with student loans, so we haven’t modified the letter or the affidavit for that purpose.
 But as you have suggested, just use common sense . . . modify it wherever necessary.
 Wherever either document refers to a “bank” or “credit card”, etc., just change it accordingly.
 It is important that this be your own document, your own wording, because we’re not providing legal advice, or legal services, paralegal services, etc. We’re just providing a product, and the intelligence in it WORKS.
 So yes, adapt it as needed, without altering the basic concepts in it, and you should be fine.